 I know I’ve spent a lot of time touching on how to effectively give criticism, but as a raid leader it’s also important to motivate through positivity.
 If you see someone really excelling, don’t hesitate to point it out.
 I’ve kind of gone back and forth about doing this through whispers or more publicly through Ventrilo, and at the end of my raid leading tenure I was doing it through whispers.
 The point is that it’s a great motivator as a raider to be told you did a good job.
 It shows that your leadership is taking an active interest in your performance.

 The other part of this is that you should also be watching people who have been criticized on something recently and watch for improvement.
 If you do see improvement, you need to make sure you’re commenting on it!
 I remember one of my raiders during ICC had all sorts of trouble with Sindragosa’s frost bombs.
-I talked with her about it, and after a couple of attempts he started doing the fight absolutely perfectly.
-I then whispered him and let her know that I was really impressed with their improvement.
+I talked with him about it, and after a couple of attempts he started doing the fight absolutely perfectly.
+I then whispered him and let him know that I was really impressed with his improvement.
 I think he really took that to heart, because when we moved on to heroic modes he was letter-perfect on almost every single new mechanic we were learning as a group.